-Included, but is not limited to, assistance in applying to college/university and/or for financial aid and/or scholarships.
+Supports for transition to postsecondary education include, but are not limited to, assistance in applying to college/university and/or for financial aid and/or scholarships.
 Training to teach students to advocate for themselves in postsecondary settings.

 34 Interagency Linkages